sgudala/hello-world/readme.md

-This is part of Node git-it tutorial
+This is part of Node git-it tutorial challenge!